 When you browse the web, small beacons (trackers) are spying on your online activities.
 Even though such trackers are invisible, they collect information about you such as which pages you visit, which buttons clicked, and what text you typed.

-This information is often used to show you targeted advertisements and may require you to pay a higher price during online shopping depending on the collected information.
+This information is often used to show you targeted advertisements and may even make prices higher when you shop online.

 Test Your Setup for Leakages

 This service is provided by Gábor Gulyás.
-To access it,
+Access it here:Login-Leak Experiment

 I was impressed with the results I got!
-But then again, I do my very best to steer clear from useless sites such as Facebook, Instagram, Twitter, etc. It adds nothing to the intellect.
-They are detrimental to the human condition, a huge distraction from things that really matter.
+But then again, I do my very best to steer clear from useless and detrimental sites such as Facebook, Instagram, Twitter, etc. They are all a huge distraction from things that really matter.

-A simple action won't help you get such results, you'll need to fine tune several aspects of your "box".
+To get get a good result you'll need to fine tune several aspects of your "box".
 But by no means this means you are truly untraceable.

-/etc/hosts file, that prevents sites from accessing major sign-in APIs url, such as Google, Apple, MS, Oracle, Adobe, and so on.
-This is the main jewel that is stoping the tracking on it's proverbial tracks.
+/etc/hosts file, that prevents sites, myself and my apps from accessing major sign-in APIs url, such as Google, Apple, MS, Oracle, Adobe, and so on.

 Also avoid dubious/unknown browser extensions.
 They can be a royal source of snitching.